Songinpyo/Ionosphere-TEC-regression-with-pytorch/README.md

 [Extending Ionospheric Correction Coverage Area By Using A Neural Network Method](http://koreascience.or.kr/article/JAKO201614652759635.page)

-### Ionosphere's total electron content make confuse on wireless comunication expecially GPS system
+##### Ionosphere's total electron content make confuse on wireless comunication expecially GPS system

 so, It's important to predict ionosphere's total electron content

 # Framework used
 <img src="https://img.shields.io/badge/PyTorch-EE4C2C?style=flat-square&logo=PyTorch&logoColor=white" height="30px" width="100px"/></a>

-# Features
+# Data Processing
 Using variable 25 type of data, and they have diffent time scale.

-So, U can get two versions of data that one is preprocessed data for same time scale, the other is original data
+### So, U can get two versions of data that one is preprocessed data for same time scale(1), the other is original data(2)

+1) Processed data is already interpolated into same time scale.
+All you have to do is modifying the regression model architecture

-If you want to practice preprocessing data, select original data.
+2) If you want to practice preprocessing data, select original data.
+Each data has it's own time scale.
+So, you have to preprocess the data.

-If you want to practice constructing model architecture of regression, select preprocessed data

 # Example code
+I built basic regression model, so you can easily modify the architecture

 ```python

 class Regressor(nn.Module):